AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> copy
 .. index:: menu; edit --> cut

-When you click the menus :menuselection:`Edit --> Copy` or :menuselection:`Edit --> Cut`, GPS adds the current selection to the clipboard.
+When you click the :menuselection:`Edit --> Copy` or :menuselection:`Edit
+--> Cut` menu, GPS adds the current selection to the clipboard.
 However, unlike many applications, GPS doesn't discard the previous contents of the clipboard, but instead saves it for future use.
 By default, up to 10 entries are saved, but you can change that number using the :guilabel:`Clipboard Size` preference.

 .. index:: menu; edit --> paste
 .. index:: menu; edit --> paste previous

-When you select the menu :menuselection:`Edit --> Paste`, GPS pastes the last entry added to the clipboard at the current location in the editor.
+When you select the :menuselection:`Edit --> Paste` menu, GPS pastes the last entry added to the clipboard at the current location in the editor.
 If you then immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text is removed and GPS instead inserts the second to